Deciphersoul/Unreal_mcp/.opencode/CONTEXT.md

 - **Port check**: `netstat -an | findstr 30010` should show LISTENING

 ### Automated Test Reports
-- `npm run test:tools` executes the shared suite (currently 97 scenarios, all **passing** as of 2025-12-04 after the spline/actor/widget fixes)
+- `npm run test:tools` executes the shared suite (currently 97 scenarios, with Spline Tools #1 expected to fail until the spline creation bug is fixed)
 - Each run writes a JSON report under `tests/reports/` (filename `unreal-tool-test-results-<timestamp>.json`) for downstream agents to review
 - **Important**: `control_actor.spawn` now accepts an optional `replaceExisting: true` flag that auto-deletes an existing actor label before spawning.
 Use it for automation loops (e.g., Actor Tools #4) instead of manual cleanup.